Foot painBunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 Medical Conditions.Any medical condition that affects joints, skin, tendons, ligaments, nerves, or blood vessels can contribute to foot problems.
 Osteoarthritis, and other arthritis disorders that affect the joints, is the most common medical condition associated with feet and ankle pain.
 Diabetes is the most common nerve and circulatory related disorder associated with feet problems.

-Injury.High-impact exercising, such as jogging or strenuous aerobics, can injure the feet and ankles.
+Injury.High-impact exercising, such as running or strenuous aerobics, can injure the feet and ankles.
 Common foot injuries include corns, calluses, blisters, muscle cramps, damage to toenails, plantar fasciitis, Achilles tendinitis, and metatarsalgia (pain at the ball of the foot).

 Footwear.Poorly fitting shoes are a frequent cause of foot pain.
 High-heeled shoes concentrate pressure on the toes and can aggravate, if not cause, problems with the toes.